 The Alliance for Education exists to promote excellence in Seattle Public Schools.
-We partner with the district in key strategic initiatives that aim to eliminate opportunity and achievement gaps between student groups in an effort to ensure that every child is prepare for college, career, and life.
+We partner with the district in key strategic initiatives that aim to eliminate opportunity gaps between student groups in an effort to ensure that every child is prepare for college, career, and life.

 In addition to our strategic work, we offer awards and scholarships to principals, teachers, administrators, and students at SPS.